US CHAPTER of the

-IARF US CHAPTER MISSION STATEMENT
+IARF US MISSION STATEMENT

 The U.S. Chapter of the International Association for Religious Freedom (IARF) brings more than a century of experience working for inter-religious amity and justice towards a sustainable and peaceful world.
 By working collaboratively with diverse faith groups and individuals of conscience in the United States, we promote and nurture inter-religious communication and understanding.
 We build relationships across the globe by working in collaboration with our parent organization, IARF International.